auturge/auturge/docs/DEVELOPER.md

 -   (optional) a nice visual interface between you and Git, like [Fork](https://fork.dev), or [SourceTree](https://www.sourcetreeapp.com/).

+---

-## Getting the Sources
+### Getting the Sources

-Fork and clone the Auturge repository:
+Fork and clone the repository:

 1. Login to your GitHub account or create one by following the instructions given [here](https://github.com/join).
 2. [Fork](http://help.github.com/forking) the project repository.
-3. Clone your fork of the repository and define an `upstream` remote pointing back to the Auturge repository that you forked in the first place.
+3. Clone your fork of the repository and define an `upstream` remote pointing back to the repository that you forked in the first place.

 Clone your Git repository: